submariner100/KrazyRoads/README.md

 commit4 - New swift file added for utils and helper methods for the layout of the different lanes.
 A helper random method was created to ensured different lanes could be produced. - commit5 - Added two lights into the scene.
 An ambient and directional light.
 Both lights were put in the same position as the camera.
-Also the directional light I added castsShadow and shadowColor.
+Also the directional light I added castsShadow and shadowColor. - commit6 - Player Node added and method to place the player in the scene.
+The player is a chicken made in MagicaVoxel.